 We rightfully feared our mother.
 She got into our head.
 She told us she had people watching us.
 She told us to see her in our head and ask ourselves, would mother approve?
 Despite our age, she demanded we call her ‘mommy’, other times she wanted to be called by the sexual name my father called her when making love to her. (my nose has curled to the ceiling).

 My sister is a woman child who was secluded and restricted in a dark closet life.
 She has been thrown into the bright light of possibilities, but not by her own choosing.
 Please let her eyes adjust to this new reality.
 Be gracious not judgmental.
 Be patient, please.
 Keep in mind, my sister never asked for independence.
 My mother died and now she has to try to … live… This is culture shock.
 Please be patient.
 Let her talk crazy.
 Let her scream and rant, obsess and fall, let her fight her way to where her eyes can adjust to this life.

 I love my sister very much.
 I miss my sister very much.
 I understand part of what my sister is going through and since I had the chance to get her a letter, I wrote it in hopes she’d hold on just a little while longer.
 I just need her to wait this out.
 I promise it’ll get better.
 I’ll be here from a distance rooting for you to succeed.

 With every fiber of my being, I love you girl.
-I'm proud of the things you've accomplished.
+I’m proud of the things you’ve accomplished.
 You can do this.
 I know you can.
-Now that I personally know who your support system is I every have confidence that if you let them teach you baby steps then you will also learn to soar.
-My sister, in my eyes you've always held a fairy tale position.
+Now that I personally know who your support system is I have every have confidence that if you let them teach you baby steps then you will also learn to soar.
+My sister, in my eyes you’ve always held a fairy tale position.
 In my eyes you have always hung the moon.
 I will watch you glow from a distance.

 April 20, 2017 – 11:06pm EST